PRICE LIST - WEBSCRAPING

 Mini FAQ

-Competitive price monitoring involves collecting and analyzing the prices charged by competitors in your market to assess your pricing position.
-In the retail sector, it enables you to quickly identify price discrepancies, monitor price-sensitive products (KVI), and adjust your strategy in response to competitive shifts.
+In the retail sector, it allows you to quickly identify price discrepancies, monitor products sensitive to price perception (KVI), and adapt your strategy in response to competitive shifts.

 With BOOPER, data collection is automated through web scraping and consolidated into a single platform, providing pricing teams with an up-to-date view of the market and enabling them to make faster, more profitable decisions.

-A modern price list is no longer limited to the listed price.
-It can also include promotions, crossed-out prices, shipping costs, product availability, catalog information, technical specifications, and data from online marketplaces.
+It can also include promotions, crossed-out prices, shipping costs, product availability, catalog information, technical specifications, and data from marketplaces.

 BOOPER combines competitive data with your internal data to simulate different pricing scenarios and assess their impact on sales, margins, and revenue before rolling them out.